cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 1. Check for `BLUPRINT_PATH` and `DEPLOYMENT_ID`.

-2.If `BLUPRINT_PATH` is missing use default value and infer `DEPLOYMENT_ID`(explained in usage section).
+2. If `BLUPRINT_PATH` is missing use default value and infer `DEPLOYMENT_ID`(explained in usage section).

 3. Check if deployment `DEPLOYMENT_ID` exists.

-2. Upload blueprint `BLUPRINT_PATH` to the manager.
+4. Upload blueprint `BLUPRINT_PATH` to the manager.

-3. If deployment `DEPLOYMENT_ID` exists,perform deployment update with the uploaded blueprint.
+5. If deployment `DEPLOYMENT_ID` exists, perform a deployment update with the uploaded blueprint.
-   Else, create new deployment `DEPLOYMENT_ID` and execute the `install` workflow.
+  Else, create a new deployment `DEPLOYMENT_ID`, and execute the `install` workflow.

 #### Usage
 `cfy apply [OPTIONS]`

-Apply command uses the `cfy install` or `cfy deployments update` depending on the existence the deployment specified by `DEPLOYMENT_ID`.
+The `cfy apply` command uses the `cfy install` or `cfy deployments update' depending on the existence of the deployment specified by `DEPLOYMENT_ID`.

 If the deployment exists, the deployment will be updated with the given blueprint.
 Otherwise, the blueprint will be installed (the deployment name will be DEPLOYMENT_ID).
-In both cases the blueprint is being uploaded to the manager.
+In both cases, the blueprint is being uploaded to the manager.

 `BLUEPRINT_PATH` can be a:
-- local blueprint yaml file
+- local blueprint yaml file.
-- blueprint archive
+- blueprint archive.
-- url to a blueprint archive
+- URL to a blueprint archive.
-- github repo(`organization/blueprint_repo[:tag/branch]`)
+- GitHub repo (`organization/blueprint_repo[:tag/branch]`).

-Supported archive types are: zip, tar, tar.gz and tar.bz2
+Supported archive types are zip, tar, tar.gz, and tar.bz2

 `DEPLOYMENT_ID` is the deployment's id to install/update.

 Default values:

-If BLUEPRINT_PATH not provided, the default blueprint path is 'blueprint.yaml' in the current work directory.
+If `BLUEPRINT_PATH` is not provided, the default blueprint path is 'blueprint.yaml' in the current work directory.
-If DEPLOYMENT_ID is not provided it will be inferred from BLUEPRINT_PATH as follows:
+If DEPLOYMENT_ID is not provided, it will be inferred from the `BLUEPRINT_PATH` in one of the following ways:

-- Directory name for local blueprint path or archive with default --blueprint-filename(blueprint.yaml).
+- <Directory name>, for local blueprint path or archive with default --blueprint-filename(blueprint.yaml).
-- <Directory name>.<blueprint_filename> if it's an archive and --blueprint-filename is not default.
+- <Directory name>.<blueprint_filename>, for an archive with --blueprint-filename that is not default.

 #### Optional flags